akemrir/piped-tab-switcher/README.md

-# dmenu-tab-switcher
+# piped-tab-switcher

 Only Linux is supported.

-Requirements:
+# Requirements:

 * `dmenu` in $PATH
 * `ruby 2.7`

-To install, clone into an appropriate, non-temporary folder and run `install.sh` to set up the manifest for the native backend.
+To install, clone into an appropriate, non-temporary folder and run `install-native.sh` to set up the manifest for the native backend.

+# dev tests
+Firefox addon dev installation
+- about:debugging
+- sidebar this firefox
+- temporarily install addon
+- choose this directory